damian-pastorini/reldens-docs/customize-your-game.md

 ### - How to apply your customizations

-Since Reldens gives you both sides of a game, server and client, some customizations will require a server reboot and some will require a client rebuild and the server reboot.
+Since Reldens gives you both sides of a game, server and client, some customizations will require a server reboot and some will additionally require a client rebuild before the reboot.

 - To reboot the game server (for now), you will need to kill the node process and start it again.